caktus/commcare-utilities/README.md

    ```

 3. Run the `commcare-export` tool as provided in [its documentation](https://confluence.dimagi.com/display/commcarepublic/CommCare+Data+Export+Tool).
 Any new columns added to the DB will be noted in the command-line output of the script.

+Note the following oddity: When `commcare-export` encounters properties that do not have >=1 non-empty value in the source data, it will not add a column for that property type to the database.
+If on subsequent runs at least one case has been added with a non-null for the property, the property will be added as a column.
+This behavior was observed in a Postgres db; other flavors of SQL were not tested.
+This means that the source-to-target mappings that are indicated in the JSON and Excel files are not a record of what was actually synced to the db, only what was attempted.

 ### `process-numbers-for-sms-capability`